Bernie Sanders releases 10 years of long-awaited tax returns

 “I consider paying more in taxes as my income rose to be both an obligation and an investment in our country.
 I will continue to fight to make our tax system more progressive so that our country has the resources to guarantee the American Dream to all people,” Sanders added.

-Sanders, 77, has also listed Social Security payments for each year of the decade of tax returns he made available on Monday.
+Sanders, 77, has also listed Social Security payments for each year of the decade of tax returns he made available Monday.
 By 2018, his wife, 69, was also taking Social Security, providing the couple with nearly $52,000 for the year.

+Sanders’ status as a millionaire, which he acknowledged last week, was cemented in his 2017 statement.
+That year, Sanders disclosed $1.31 million income, combined from his Senate salary and $961,000 in book royalties and sales.
+His higher income in two of the three most recent years could potentially prompt questions from voters about his frequent criticisms of the influence that millionaires and billionaires have over the political process.

 Sanders and his wife disclosed $36,300 in charitable contributions in 2017, but their return does not detail each individual contribution.
+That same year, the couple announced publicly that they had donated $25,000 as a grant to launch the Sanders Institute, a nonprofit educational organization aligned with the senator’s political and ideological interests.

+Jane Sanders was a co-founder of the nonprofit, along with her son, David Driscoll, who became the institute’s executive director.
+Sanders and his wife put the institute on hiatus last month amid criticism that the nonprofit blurred lines between family, fundraising and campaigning.
+Jane Sanders said the nonprofit would cease operations beginning in May “so there could not even be an appearance of impropriety.”

 A number of Sanders’ rivals for the Democratic presidential nomination — including Sens.
 Kirsten Gillibrand of New York, Elizabeth Warren of Massachusetts, Kamala Harris of California and Amy Klobuchar of Minnesota — have released tax records to varying degrees.
 Gillibrand was the first candidate to release her 2018 tax returns, and her campaign released a video in which she called on other candidates to join her.

 Warren, who has also already released her 2018 tax returns, made public 10 years of tax information last year.
 Harris released 15 years of tax returns over the weekend.
-Klobuchar released her 2018 tax return on Monday and said in a campaign video that she hoped Trump, who campaigned Monday in Minnesota, would release his on his trip to the state.
+Klobuchar released her 2018 tax return on Monday and said in a campaign video that she hoped Trump, who spent the day campaigning in Minnesota, would release his own taxes on his trip to the state.
 (He didn’t.)